 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from adverse changes in interest rates.
-As of December 31, 2015 and March 31, 2016, we had cash equivalents of \$32.3 million and \$17.1 million, respectively, consisting of non-interest and interest-bearing money market accounts.
+As of September 30, 2015, we had cash equivalents of \$37.5 million, consisting of non-interest and interest-bearing money market accounts.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 Due to the short-term the low risk profile of our money market accounts, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents.

 In addition, we are subject to currency risk for balances held in rubles in our foreign subsidiary.
 We hold portions of our funds in both U.S. dollars and rubles.
 The exchange rate between the U.S. dollar and ruble fluctuated significantly.
-As of December 31, 2013, the exchange rate was 32.7 rubles per U.S. dollar as compared to 56.26 rubles per U.S. dollar at December 31, 2014 and 72.89 rubles per U.S. dollar at December 31, 2015.
-As of March 31, 2016, the exchange rate was 67.61 rubles per U.S. dollar, under which we held \$4.2 million of total cash in Russian banks to support our Russian subsidiary, which includes \$1.5 million of cash and cash equivalents, \$2.0 million of short-term deposits and \$0.7 million of restricted cash, of which \$1.0 million of cash and cash equivalents and the \$2.0 million of short-term deposits were denominated in U.S. dollars.
+As of December 31, 2013 the exchange rate was 32.7 rubles per U.S. dollar as compared to 56.26 rubles per U.S. dollar at December 31, 2014.
+As of September 30, 2015 the exchange rate was 66.2 rubles per U.S. dollar.
+As of September 30, 2015, we held \$4.8 million in Russian banks to support our Russian subsidiary, of which \$3.6 million was denominated in U.S. dollars.
 We do not hedge against foreign currency risks.
 We do not believe that inflation and changing prices had a significant impact on our results of operations for any periods presented herein.

-We are a clinical-stage biopharmaceutical company using our proprietary synthetic vaccine particle, or SVP, technology to discover and develop targeted therapies that are designed to modulate the immune system to effectively and safely treat rare and serious diseases.
-Many such diseases are treated with biologic therapies that are foreign to the patient's immune system and therefore, elicit an undesired immune response.
+We are a clinical-stage biopharmaceutical company using our proprietary synthetic vaccine particle, or SVP, technology to discover and develop differentiated therapies that are designed to modulate the immune system to effectively and safely treat rare diseases.
+Many rare diseases are treated with biologic therapies that are foreign to the patient's immune system and therefore, elicit an undesired immune response.
 Of particular concern are anti-drug antibodies, or ADAs, which are produced by the immune system in response to biologic therapy and can adversely affect the efficacy and safety of treatment.
 Our proprietary SVP technology encapsulates an immunomodulator in biodegradable nanoparticles to induce antigen-specific immune tolerance to mitigate the formation of ADAs in response to life-sustaining biologic drugs.
 We believe our SVP technology has the potential for broad applications to both enhance existing biologic drugs and enable novel therapies.
-Our lead product candidate, SEL-212, is a combination of a therapeutic enzyme and our SVP technology designed to be the first biologic treatment for gout that durably controls uric acid in refractory gout and dissolves and removes the harmful deposits of uric acid in chronic tophaceous gout, each a painful and debilitating disease with unmet medical need.
+Our lead product candidate, SEL-212, is a therapeutic enzyme designed to be the first non-immunogenic biologic therapy for the treatment of refractory and tophaceous gout, each a painful and debilitating disease with unmet medical need.
 SEL-212 is currently in a comprehensive Phase 1/2 clinical program.
-The Phase 1/2 clinical program is comprised of two Phase 1 clinical trials and a Phase 2 clinical trial, and is designed to evaluate the ability of SEL-212 to control uric acid levels and mitigate the formation of ADAs.
-Based on preliminary data from our ongoing Phase 1b clinical trial, we believe that SEL-212 has the potential to control serum uric acid levels for at least 30 days after a single dose by mitigating the formation of ADAs in response to the therapeutic enzyme.
-We expect to receive final data from both Phase 1 clinical trials and initiate the Phase 2 clinical trial in the second half of 2016.
-We have submitted to the FDA two
+The Phase 1/2 clinical program, comprised of two Phase 1 clinical trials and a Phase 2 clinical trial, is designed to evaluate the ability of SEL-212 to control uric acid levels and mitigate the formation of ADAs.
+We expect to receive final data from both Phase 1 clinical trials in the first half of 2016 and initiate the Phase 2 clinical trial in 2016.
+We have submitted to the FDA two investigational new drug, or IND, applications, both of which are active.
+Each IND lists us as a named sponsor and is indicated for the treatment of chronic gout in adult patients refractory to conventional therapy.